 You can use the Templates Screen to automatically set the 'StartHere' page, section or bookmark for you.
 Display the template.
 Place the cursor at the point you want Pathagoras to begin inserting selected clauses.
 Then, display the Template Screen and click 'Create StartHere' point from the available options.

-There is also an EndHere bookmark as well.
+There is also an 'EndHere' bookmark that may be useful.
 It is used (as is StartHere) in conjunction with StyleSheets to allow the insertion of 'closing text' (including text such as signature blocks and certifications.)
-Place the EndHere bookmark just before the closing text.
+Place the 'EndHere' bookmark just before the closing text.